themejunkie/scroll-top/readme.txt

 == Description ==

 This plugin will enable a custom and flexible Scroll/Back To Top to your WordPress website.
 It comes with unlimited color choices, icon font option to support retina device, hide on screen width smaller than 600 pixels.
+[Scroll Top Plugin](http://satrya.me/wordpress-plugins/scroll-top/) page info.

 = Features Include: =